jensengillett/verificationbot/README.md

 [aabuelazm](https://github.com/aabuelazm): wrote the Dockerfile for the bot and updated bot.py to use environment variables so it can be easily deployed to any Docker-running server as a container.
 Basically made it work in Docker.

-[MiningMark48](https://github.com/MiningMark48): wrote the initial draft of the bot code, the *reactor.py* and *util/data/* handlers to work with sqlalchemy, changed the config system to use TOML (now replaced), and converted code to use Discord.py Cogs.
+[MiningMark48](https://github.com/MiningMark48): wrote the initial draft of the bot code, the *reactor.py* and *util/data/* handlers to work with sqlalchemy, converted code to use discord.py Cogs, and implemented many of the miscelanous commands.

 [MNThomson](https://github.com/MNThomson): hit Shift Tab and fixed the Brute Force Vulnerability.

+# Support me!
+If you use this bot on your server, feel free to credit me by linking to this repository.

+If you want to support me financially, buy me a cup of coffee! https://ko-fi.com/jensengillett

+You can also support me through Paypal directly. https://paypal.me/jensengillett

 # License
 The code for this repo is licensed under the GPL3.
 More information can be found in the *LICENSE* file in this repo.